-- Blue Heart Springs in Idaho
+- How to get to Blue Heart Springs in Idaho

-- Kayaking to Blue Heart Springs
+- Blue Heart Springs FAQs

-- Blue Heart Springs kayak trip details
+- Blue Heart Springs trip details

-Blue Heart Springs in Idaho
+Blue Heart Springs, Idaho Overview

 - Location | 30 minutes from Twin Falls, near Hagerman